gitond/msc_thesis_datastructure/vazlatok/megavazlat.md

 > "Simultaneous localization and mapping (SLAM) is the process by which a mobile robot can build a map of the environment and, at the same time, use this map to compute its location" (Bailey and Durrant-Whyte)

+> "Simultaneous Localization and Mapping (SLAM) denotes the computational technique that creates and updates a map of an unknown space where a robot agent is located, while simultaneously tracking the agent’s location in it.
+It is a crucial step in many of the AR/MR, and also robotic applications."
+(Minaee, Liang & Yan, 2022)

 > "Superimposition-based AR: Superimposition-based AR applications can provide an additional view along with the original view of the object.
 Object recognition is required to determine the type of object to partially or completely replace an object in the user’s environment with a digital image [43,44]."
 (Estrada et al., 2022)